 The warmer, drier weather over recent years may have a role to play in the earlier sightings, but regardless walkers and dog owners should be extra vigilant when walking in areas where there are pine trees.

 This is due to the potential presence of these toxic caterpillars known as Pine Processionary Caterpillars, which live in white nests and feed on the needles of pine trees and other conifer tree species.
 They are found widely throughout Europe and are common in both urban and residential areas in Cyprus.

 In addition to the damage caused to the trees the caterpillars have thousands of fine hairs containing a protein (thamentopoein) which can cause severe irritation, dermatitis and in some cases an allergic reaction (anaphylactic shock) in both humans and animals.
 Luckily they are only extremely poisonous whilst in their caterpillar stage.

 Due to a dogs naturally curious disposition dog owners are advised to keep their dogs on a lead while out walking in areas where the caterpillars may be or have been.
 Experts claim that people do not even need to come into direct contact with the bugs as their hairs are easily carried in the wind.

 If you think that your dog has come in contact with them, you should immediately consult the nearest vet.
 Symptoms include gagging, vomiting, respiratory distress, inflammation of the mouth, swelling of the tongue, conjunctivitis and hyper-salivation.

-These stunning photos were taken by our contributing photographer Phil Parker in Kalavasos last week:
+These photos were taken by our contributing photographer Phil Parker in the Peyia area: